1991 Iraqi uprisings: Casualties

 The death toll was high throughout the country.
 The rebels killed many Ba'athist officials and officers.
 In response, thousands of unarmed civilians were killed by indiscriminate fire from loyalist tanks, artillery and helicopters, and many historical and religious structures in the south were deliberately targeted under orders from Saddam Hussein.
 Saddam's security forces entered the cities, often using women and children as human shields, where they detained and summarily executed or "disappeared" thousands of people at random in a policy of collective responsibility.
 Many suspects were tortured, raped, or burned alive.

 Many of the people killed were buried in mass graves.
 Mass burial sites containing thousands of bodies have been uncovered since the fall of Saddam Hussein in April 2003.
 Of the 200 mass graves the Iraqi Human Rights Ministry had registered between 2003 and 2006, the majority were in the South, including one believed to hold as many as 10,000 victims.
+In 1991, over 200,000 Shia Arabs and 100,000 Marsh Arabs had died in southern Iraq due to the war.
+Furthermore, over 100,000 Assyrians had fled Iraq.